chibiboba/JS-202/My Notes/Lesson 3 Notes.md

 #### The `alt` attribute

 - The `alt` attribute is optional but you should almost always use it.
+Existing W3C standards require the `alt` attribute in *almost* all cases.

 - The `alt` attribute describes the content of the image as an aid for users who cannot see it or that have images disabled.

 - Most browsers display the `alt` text when an image is unavailable or when images have been disabled.
-If you have a picture of Da Vinci's smarter sister, Lucrezia, you should say so in the `alt` attribute value.

 Why you shouldn't omit `alt`